Connect with others who understand.

 Working may also become more difficult if you can’t use your hands.
 In countries that link health insurance and employment, keeping your job is essential to maintaining access to affordable health care.

 Any condition that affects the nerves in the hand can cause your fingers to bend inward.
-Claw hand can be congenital (present at birth) or develop after an injury or a health condition.
-People with MS can experience finger curl as a symptom of MS or an unrelated condition.
+Involuntary hand curling can be congenital (present at birth) or develop after an injury or a health condition.
+People with MS can experience finger curling as a symptom of MS or an unrelated condition.

 • Nerve entrapment — Nerves in the arm or hand are compressed against the bone.